dynamsoft-docs/barcode-reader-docs-server/programming/cplusplus/api-reference/localized-barcode-element.md

 ### GetPossibleFormatsString

-It is used to get the string representation of the barcode format.
+It is used to get all possible formats of the localized barcode in one string splited by ",".

 ```cpp
 const char* GetPossibleFormatsString() const